leidav/libdl/README.md

 The fetch_data script downloads the datasets from http://yann.lecun.com/exdb/mnist/ and extracts them in the current directory.
 If you download them yourself make sure to pass the download directory as argument.
 Both sample programs train the network until it has an accuracy of 97% and at most for 10 epochs.
+If you wonder why the test loss is smaler than the train loss.
+Its because of the 50% dropout during training.

 Example1: